hyperstack-org/hyperstack/README.md

   scope :active, -> () { where(completed: true) } do |record|
     (record.completed.nil? && record.destroyed?) || record.previous_changes[:completed]
   end
-  # In other words only reevaluate if an active record was destroyed or if the
+  # In other words only reevaluate if an "uncompleted" record was destroyed or if
-  # completed attribute has changed.
+  # the completed attribute has changed.
 Note the use of the ActiveRecord
   # previous_changes method.
+Also note that the attributes in record are "after"
+  # changes are made unless the record is destroyed.

   # For heavily used scopes you can even update the scope manually on the client
   # using the second parameter passed to the block:
   scope :active, -> () { where(completed: true) } do |record, collection|
-    if (record.completed && record.destroyed?) ||
+    if (record.completed.nil? && record.destroyed?) ||
-       (record.completed.nil? && record.previous_changes[:completed])
+       (record.completed && record.previous_changes[:completed])
       collection.delete(record)
     elsif record.completed && record.previous_changes[:completed]
       collection << record